-- Revise the administrative structure of the national health services, through the following: - a) Changes in the structure of the Ministries. - b) Adoption as a goal for the decade of the creation of national health services to plan and coordinate the available resources within a health system adapted to the characteristics of each country. - Regionalization of hospitals and other health services. - d) Special emphasis on expanding ambulatory medical care by means of health centers or clinics coordinated with the hospital centers. - e) Creation of regional international mechanisms to ensure the timely production and distribution of supplies (drugs, medical, and surgical equipment, etc.) in adequate quantity and quality, so as to eliminate the present dependence on outside sources for their procurement.
+For this purpose, it is necessary to revise the administrative structure of the national health services, through the following:

+- Changes in the structure of the ministries.

+- The adoption as a goal for the decade of the creation of national health services to plan and coordinate the available resources within a health system adapted to the characteristics of each country. - Regionalization of hospitals and other health services. - Special emphasis on expanding ambulatory medical care by means of health centers or clinics coordinated with the hospital centers. - Creation of regional international mechanisms to ensure the timely production and distribution of supplies (drugs, medical and surgical equipment, etc.) in adequate quantity and quality, so as to eliminate the present dependence on outside sources for their procurement.